How Cost of Delay Helps Make Better Investment Decisions

 2. Both developers working together (pair-programming),

-3. Both developers working in parallel, dividing tasks and peer-reviewing each other’s code.
+3. Both developers working individually, dividing tasks and peer-reviewing each other’s code.

 Option 1: One developer, one reviewer